bartdebever/GD7/Portfolio/content/post/concept/index.md

 ### Simple detection

-A simple form of detection that the guards can do to spot objects.
+A simple form of detection that the guards can use to spot objects.
 This should be replaceable by the developer but I want to at least supply a default.

 ### Global settings

 Modifiers that guards' statistics get to make the gameplay more and less difficult.
-This also should allow the developer to easily implement difficult and an assist mode.
+This also should allow the developer to easily implement difficulty and an assist mode.

 ## The game